- Dumping Syndrome Diet

-What to eat in the dumping syndrome
+- What not to eat in Dumping Syndrome

 In Dumping Syndrome patients should eat a diet low in sugar and rich in protein, eating small amounts of food throughout the day.